The location where the "Fire Escape Collapse" photograph was taken

 When he reached the alley, Forman could see that 19-year-old Diana Bryant and her 2-year-old goddaughter, Tiare Jones, were standing at the top of the fire escape.

-As one of the fire trucks was raising its ladder, the fire escape suddenly collapsed, sending Diana and Tiare tumbling to the ground below.
+As one of the fire trucks was raising its ladder, the fire escape suddenly collapsed, sending Bryant and Jones tumbling to the ground below.

 Forman, who had been continuously taking pictures of the rescue, caught the exact moment when the pair started falling.
 Once it dawned on him what was happening, he reportedly turned his head away and refused to look at the aftermath.

-Diana Bryant, who fell five stories, suffered multiple head injuries and died later in the hospital.
-Fortunately, two-year-old Tiare Jones managed to survive the fall, as she landed on her godmother and was cushioned from the full impact.
+Bryant, who fell five stories, suffered multiple head injuries and died later in the hospital.
+Fortunately, Jones survived the fall, as she landed on her godmother and was cushioned from the full impact.

 Within 24 hours, the photo was published in more than 100 newspapers across the United States.
 It also appeared in a number of foreign publications.

 Responses to the image were understandably varied.
-Some believed that it was a morbid invasion of someone's final moments.
-Others felt that it was a shocking reminder that fire safety precautions needed to be drastically improved.
+Some believed that it was a morbid invasion of someone's final moments, while others felt that it was a shocking reminder that fire safety precautions needed to be drastically improved.

-Following its publication, the city of Boston immediately began to work on introducing new inspection laws for fire escapes.
-It also agreed to increase fines for violations, as many landlords were opting to pay the small fines instead of shelling out money for costly repair work.
+Following its publication, the city of Boston immediately began introducing new inspection laws for fire escapes.
+It also decided to increase fines for violations, as many landlords were opting to pay the small fines instead of shelling out money for costly repair work.

 During an investigation into the collapse at Marlborough Street, it was determined that one of the iron supports under the balcony had given way.
 At the time, many of the fire escapes in the downtown area of Boston were reportedly rusting due to a lack of maintenance.